cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ### Discarding unwanted items

 Units can carry only one type of items at a time.
 It might therefore be sometimes necessary to discard items that are no longer needed.
-The simple, but not-so-obvious way of doing so, is to drop the item into the air:
+The simple, but not-so-obvious way of doing so is to drop the item into the air:

 ```Mindcode
 itemDrop(@air, @unit.@totalItems);
 ```

 In case of dropping things into the air, all items are always dropped, regardless of the specified amount.
-I'd still suggest specifying the correct amount, just in case something changes in the future.
+I'd still suggest specifying the correct amount, just in case something will change in the future.

 ## Using Buildings